|A GOOD DEFINITION OF A CORPORATE CITIZEN IS AN

 |Remgro Ethics Hotline 0800 222 536 or email email@example.com|

-During the year under review there were no incidents of material non-compliance with any laws, regulations, accepted standards or codes, and no significant fines were imposed either.
+During the year under review there were no incidents of material non-compliance with any laws, regulations, accepted standards or codes, and no fines were imposed in this regard.